- My Neighbors, the Nuttings (1998 – 2000)

 A year passed, and I heard nothing further about the Nutting case.
 Then, in September 2011, I received a letter from the California Commission on Judicial Performance (“CJP”), requesting an enormous quantity of information, everything related to my own finances, the Nuttings, and other transactions not apparently related to my dealings with the Nuttings.
 Although the request did not specify what I was accused of, it was clear that Mr. Abelson and Mr. Mehrizi had followed up their police report with a complaint to the organization responsible for compliance with the Canons of Ethics.

 The request for information from the CJP included a request for information on an investment in a real estate company that was not related to my relationship with the Nuttings.
-At first I wasn’t sure why, but I soon came to the unhappy realization that it involved the annual “Form 700” that requires judges as elected officials to declare all their financial interests to the Fair Political Practices Commission.
+I wasn’t sure why, but I did quickly come to the unhappy realization that it involved the annual “Form 700” that requires judges as elected officials to declare all their financial interests to the Fair Political Practices Commission.
 The stated purpose of the disclosure requirements is to avoid conflicts of interest, and the rules around what needs to be declared, or not, are complex and sometimes opaque.
 For example, individual stock holdings need to be declared, but mutual funds do not.
 I had filed an initial Form 700 on taking office in August 2004, before the loan, and on subsequent annual forms I had carried over the information from previous forms, without remembering that the loan needed to be declared.
 It was an inadvertent, but now costly, omission.
 I immediately filed an amended Form 700 for 2004 declaring the loan.
 Generally, the penalty for such an omission would be a small fine.

 Before providing the documents to the CJP, my attorney wanted to contact the Alameda County District Attorney to find out if there was still any pending criminal action, against either me or Ali.
 Although my attorney felt that the request for document production, because it did not specify what allegations were being made against me, did not comply with the Commission’s own rules, much less basic due process, I wanted to proceed with the document production without the inquiry, and without objection to the process.
 I felt that the documents showed that I had done nothing wrong, that I had never done anything except try to help the Nuttings, and that complete cooperation was therefore the appropriate way to proceed.
 I included with the documents, unasked, a 12 page statement of facts similar to this statement you are reading.